pokitdok/pokitdok-apex/example/README.rst

 Make An Eligibility Request
 ---------------------------

 After creating the patient, click the ``Run Eligibility Request`` button.
+If successful, you will see a message stating something akin to:

+    *The patient's coverage is active and began on 2/15/2013*

+You should also see the ``Active Coverage`` and ``Plan Begin Date`` fields update.

 License